-Whether you teach elementary, middle school, or high school, or are in a supporting role, we have something for everyone.
+Whether you teach elementary, middle school, or high school, or are in a supporting role, NewBoCo has something to teach you.
 Our professional development programs provide opportunities for educators to get started with computer science, deepen their understanding of an area of computer science, and learn how to apply methodologies like Agile in their classrooms.

-Several funding options are available for educators to participate in all of our computer science professional development programs.
+Funding options are available for educators to participate in all of our computer science professional development programs.
 The Iowa Department of Education offers the Computer Science Professional Development Incentive Fund and Curriculum Professional Development Grants.
-Additionally, Project GUTS and Tiny Techies programs available for funding through the Iowa Governor’s STEM Council Scale-Up Program.
-Please reach out to our K-12 team about how your district can apply for funding to participate.

 The Code.org Expanded Learning Program was designed to provide ongoing support and community engagement for teachers that have already participated in the Code.org Workshops (CS Fundamentals) or Professional Learning Program (CS Discoveries or CS Principles).